pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 When I looked at what was the original 'source code'...I noticed that it consisted of 182 lines in length.

+When I removed...

-When I deleted the unnecessary code comment lines/and, also, removed the unnecessary blank vertical space lines;
+- unnecessary code comment lines
+- unnecessary blank vertical space lines

-then, I very quickly discovered the code line was, in fact, halved.
+...then, I very quickly discovered the line was, in fact, halved.
+-(Not entirely a huge surprise to me...; as I'd experienced such things before.)-

 But, what if it was possible to compress that code down even further...;
 with the ultimate aim of compressing it down to reach what is it's ultimate limit...???